 Speaking to a school counsellor can be a transformative experience for children and young people.
 It can help them cope with the difficult circumstances they face in their lives - and to go on and flourish in the future.

 But England is lagging behind in its provision of counselling in schools.
-Scotland, Wales and Northern Ireland all have statutory funded school counselling services.
+Scotland, Wales and Northern Ireland all have government funded school counselling services.
 England does not.
+This means some schools have provision, others don't.

-As children face increased change and uncertainty in their lives because of the Covid-19 pandemic, it’s more important than ever before that they have access to this vital support.
+As children face increased change and uncertainty in their lives because of the ongoing impact of the COVID-19 pandemic and the knock-on effect of the cost of living crisis, it’s more important than ever before that they have access to this vital therapeutic support.

 Why we need school counselling

-A trained counsellor gives a young person a place that is focused 100% on their needs – a safe space with no judgement to help them to understand and cope with what they’re going through.
+A professionally trained school counsellor gives a young person a place that is focused 100% on their needs – a safe space to help them to understand and cope with what they’re going through.

-They can have a positive effect on young people’s confidence, resilience, family relationships, friendships, school attendance and academic achievement.
+Counselling has a positive effect on young people’s confidence, resilience, sense of self-worth, family relationships, friendships, school attendance and academic achievement.

 The current situation

-In England, Government plans to support children and young people's mental health are inadequate.
+In England, the new Government’s plans to support children and young people's mental health remains uncertain.

-England needs to catch up with the other UK nations in the mental health support it offers children and young people – and there is no more crucial time than now to do this.
+Our message remains consistent, England needs to catch up with other UK nations regarding Government funded counselling interventions offered to children and young people – and there is no more crucial time than to influence this agenda than Labour’s commitment to a mental health professional in every school.

 What we're doing

-We believe that a paid counsellor should be available in every secondary school, academy and further education college in England.
+We believe that a paid counsellor should be available in every primary, secondary school, academy and further education college in England and that money for these vital services should not come out of school’s existing budgets.
+We’re supportive of two options in our campaign work with central Government:

 This is a message we continually stress to politicians, commissioners, funders and education leaders.